-In Québec, the Act respecting assistance for victims of crime guarantees the rights of victims and their immediate family following a crime committed in Québec.
-If you are the victim of a criminal offence, you have:
+In Québec, the Act respecting assistance for victims of crime guarantees the rights of victims of crime, their immediate family members and their dependents.

-- the right to be treated with courtesy, fairness and understanding, and with respect for your dignity and privacy;
+As the victim of a crime committed in Québec, you are entitled to be treated with courtesy, fairness and understanding and with respect for your dignity and privacy.

-- the right to present and have your concerns and viewpoints examined at the appropriate stages of legal proceedings, if your personal interest is affected;
+- receive due consideration of their views and concerns at the appropriate stages of legal proceedings, if your personal interest is affected;

-- to the extent provided for by law, the right to have any seized property returned as soon as possible when it is no longer required for legal purposes.
+- have property that is seized (for example, to support the investigation) returned to you as soon as possible when it is no longer required for legal purposes.